List of mayors of New York City: Pre-consolidation mayors (1784–1897)

-Post-consolidation mayors
+Post-consolidation mayors (since 1897)

 The 1898–1901 term was for four years.
 The City Charter was changed to make the mayor's term a two-year one beginning in 1902, but after two such terms was changed back to resume four-year terms in 1906.
 George B. McClellan Jr. thus served one two-year term from 1904 to 1905, during which he was elected to a four-year term from 1906 to 1909.
+Since then, mayors have had to be elected with the support of all five boroughs: Queens, Brooklyn, Manhattan, Staten Island, and the Bronx.

 The party of the mayor reflects party registration, as opposed to the party lines run under during the general election.